-Natalie Hamilton began performing professionally at the age of 18, while living in Boston, MA where she briefly studied at Berklee College of Music and The Boston Conservatory.
-She then moved to NYC where she worked at Michiko Rehearsal Studio in Times Square, soaking up the sounds and practices of the world-class and award winning Jazz musicians and Broadway actors who used the rehearsal space.
+Natalie Hamilton began performing professionally at the age of 18, while living in Boston, MA where she briefly studied at Berklee College of Music and The Boston Conservatory., before moving to The Big Apple in 2001.
+Once there, she lucked out getting a job at Michiko Rehearsal Studio in Times Square, where she soaked in the sounds and practices of world-class and award winning Jazz musicians and Broadway actors who used the rehearsal space.

-In 2003, she returned to NYC, where she attended New York University, focusing on media studies and continuing her music adventures in the city.
+In 2003, she left Florida and returned to NYC, still without a college degree, where she attended New York University, focusing on media studies while continuing her music adventures in the city.
 She ultimately received a Bachelors Degree in Business and Marketing from the City University of New York - Brooklyn College, in June 2011.
-She has remained in the NYC area and continues to perform, teach and write.
+She has remained in the relative NYC area ever since.

 Between 2001-2011, Hamilton released 5 albums of all original compositions.
 Birth of The Woman (2001); The Wheeler Street Sessions (2004); How To Fail A Fantasy (2006); Carbon Cocktail (2008) and Red Ball Rising (2011)

-In June 2018, Hamilton began releasing a three part, digital compilation album called "Sides".
+In June 2018, Hamilton began releasing a four part, digital compilation album called "Sides".
 The album contains songs from 2001-2011's albums, including some previously unreleased demos and material.
-"Sides -Part Two + Part Three" will be released over the course of 2020, completing her discography of that time period - over a decades worth of composition and recordings.
+"Sides -Part Two" was released in 2020, and Sides - Part Three + Four will be released in 2021, completing her discography of that time period - over a decades worth of composition and recordings.

 Also in 2018, Hamilton began The Joni Experiment, a live performance project where she explores and experiments with the music of Joni Mitchell in a variety of group configurations.
 She insists it is not a tribute band.